James L. Robinson: Later life and death

 After his term in the state house, Robinson suffered from financial difficulties.
-The Raleigh News and Observer reported on 6/11/1887 that Robinson was deathly ill and was being treated by a doctor from Asheville.
-Robinson died later in the year, according to a list of North Carolinians who died in 1887 listed in the Fayetteville Observer on 1/19/1888.
+The Raleigh News and Observer reported on November 6, 1887 that Robinson was deathly ill and was being treated by a doctor from Asheville.
+Robinson died later in the year, according to a list of North Carolinians who died in 1887 listed in the Fayetteville Observer on January 19, 1888.

+The town of Robbinsville, North Carolina is thought to be named in his honor.